sakshi1303/InterviewPreparation/ComplexProject/BehavioralQuestions.md

 ### Case 2

 > - Situation was there was a requirement given by the customer where they had limited set of information or they were not exactly sure of the details required to generate one of the report.
 My current organisation is an asset management company and our customers were doing some analysis before brexit.
 They wanted to generate the report for the analysis and all the stakeholders were having different opinion and had conflicts among them.
-> - Task was to provide the attributes on a high level initially and keep on enhancing the report with this initail base report.
+> - Task was to provide the attributes on a high level initially and keep on enhancing the report with this initial base report.
-> -  With all my experience and analysis, I came up with a report where I added most of the attributes of the entity along with other details like last 7 days average, 1 month average and quarterly average performance of different funds.
-Additionally, I gave them other details like transactions , valuations etc.
+> -  With all my experience and analysis, I came up with a report where I added frequently used attributes of the entity along with details like last 7 days average, 1 month average and quarterly average performance of different funds.
+Additionally, I gave them other details like transactions, valuations etc.
 > - When I shared the report with them, they were able to understand and clearly identify the pattern in the change in these components.
 > - We further dicussed on the report and later it was only matter of adding more attributes and reducing few of them.
 > - This not only helped in understanding and identifying things they were looking for but saved their time as they were involved in other BAU activities and there was too much pressure on them.